How to spend a day in South Australia’s Cleland Wildlife Park

 Afternoon

-Once you’ve finished lunch, it’s time to plan your afternoon around a variety of animal feeding times.
+Once you’ve finished lunch, it’s time to plan your afternoon around a variety of keeper talks.

-They’re all located within a short walk of each other, so start at the dingo enclosure (2:30 pm) before walking up to either join the Tasmanian devil (3 pm) or lace monitor (3:15 pm - summer months only).
+They’re all located within a short walk of each other, so start at the dingo enclosure (2:30 pm) before walking up the lace monitor (3:15 pm - summer months only) and finishing with the 3:30pm Koala talk.

 These sessions are a great way to learn more about these animals and how the keepers care for them.